 - Evaluation – how the initiative will be evaluated in relation to quality, effectiveness and efficiency

 - Cost benefit analysis – how the initiative’s present costs will lead to benefits in the future.
-The application should set out the costs of the project (including VAT if applicable) and state what grant is being sought.
+The application should set out the costs of the project (must include VAT if applicable) and state what grant is being sought.

 AHF Healthcare Advancement Fund

-This scheme provides funding for competitive and innovative research that will create new knowledge and evidence of benefit to health through investment in patient-oriented, population health, health policy and health services research.
+This fund provides funding for competitive and innovative projects that will demonstrate investment in patient-oriented, population health, health policy and health services research.

 * “the advancement of medicine, medical care and medical science and the practice thereof including the advancement of medical and nursing education”